Joni Eareckson Tada: Personal life

 Joni married Ken Tada in 1982.
 For many years, Ken was a high school history teacher and coach, though he is now retired.
 Ken is sansei, meaning that he is the third generation to be born in the United States after his family relocated from Japan.
 Ken and Joni live in Calabasas, California.

 In 2010, Tada announced that she had been diagnosed with Stage III breast cancer.
 She underwent a mastectomy and chemotherapy.
-Her treatment proved successful, and she was declared cancer-free in 2015.
+Tada's treatment proved successful, and she was declared cancer-free in 2015.
 In November 2018, Tada was diagnosed with a malignant nodule on her chest wall near the site of her original cancer.
-Radiation treatments for the nodule proved successful, and, in July 2019, she announced that she had once again been declared cancer-free.
+Radiation treatments for the nodule proved successful, and, in July 2019, Tada announced that she had once again been declared cancer-free.